krkruk/OrionDoc/source/documents/proposal/proposal.rst

 Project Commercialization
 ================================================================================

 ..
-Use of COTS such as Arduinos and Raspberry Pi-s allows reducing overall prices of the robot Cheap robots can be considered as a disposable device just like medicine treats most of the sugical tools Thus, providing a cheap solution, as our rover, can be considered a great pros for the market.
+Use of COTS such as Arduino's and Raspberry Pi-s allows reducing overall prices of the robot Cheap robots can be considered as a disposable device just like medicine treats most of the sugical tools Thus, providing a cheap solution, as our rover, can be considered a great pros for the market.
 Moreover, free and *libre* software we developed can used by anyone who wants.
 This may not result in a pile of money but may end up with a kick to other projects.